learn-co-students/module-2-code-challenge-round-1-nyc-web-1209-module-2-code-challenge---vendors-and-sweets-1579185798/README.md

 - choose a `Vendor` from a select dropdown
 - choose a `Sweet` from a select dropdown
-- enter a price --> cannot enter a float
+- enter a price -->
 <!-- - submit the form to create a `VendorSweet` -->

 <!-- Once the `VendorSweet` is created, the user should be redirected to the selected vendor's show page. -->